 Small and Medium Capitalization Issuers - Investing in equity securities of small and medium capitalization companies often involves greater risk than is customarily associated with investments in larger capitalization companies.
 This increased risk may be due to the greater business risks of smaller size companies, limited markets and financial resources, narrow product lines and the frequent lack of depth of management.
 Stock prices of smaller companies may be based in substantial part on future expectations rather than current achievements.
 The securities of smaller companies are often traded over-the-counter and, even if listed on a national securities exchange, may not be traded in volumes typical for that exchange.
-Consequently, the securities of smaller companies may be subject to more severe, abrupt or erratic market movements than securities of larger, more established companies or the market averages in general.
+Consequently, the securities of smaller companies may be less liquid, may have limited market stability and may be subject to more severe, abrupt or erratic market movements than securities of larger, more established companies or the market averages in general.
 Further, smaller companies may have less publicly available information and, when available, it may be inaccurate or incomplete.